jekyll/jekyll-seo-tag/docs/usage.md

   * `twitter:username` - The site's Twitter handle
   * `twitter:card` - The global card setting (`summary`, `summary_large_image`)

+You'll want to describe one or more like so:

   ```yml
   twitter:
     username: benbalter